Ulas Samchuk: Biography

 He remained the chief editor of the Volyn newspaper until March 1942.
 In February 1942, after Nazi authorities implemented a stricter media censorship on the subject on Ukrainian independence.
-In Issue 23 of Volyn on March 22, 1942 Samchuk penned an emotional editorial article "Tak bulo - Tak bude" (This is how it was - That is how it will be) that espoused Ukrainian independence, resulting in him arrested and imprisonment by the Gestapo.
-He was release about one month later, and then began working for the Allgemeiner Deutscher Nachrichtendienst.
+In Issue 23 of Volyn on 22 March 1942, Samchuk penned an emotional editorial article "Tak bulo – Tak bude" (This is how it was – That is how it will be) that espoused Ukrainian independence, resulting in him arrested and imprisonment by the Gestapo.
+He was released about one month later, and then began working for the Allgemeiner Deutscher Nachrichtendienst.

-With soviet forces approaching Galacia, and Samchuk fearing repercussions for being a Nazi collaborator he then fled to Nazi Germany in 1944, where he founded and headed the literary-artistic organization MUR.
+With soviet forces approaching Galicia, and Samchuk fearing repercussions for being a Nazi collaborator he then fled to Nazi Germany in 1944, where he founded and headed the literary-artistic organization MUR.

 In 1948, he emigrated to Canada and became the leader of the Slovo Association of Ukrainian Writers in Exile.
+Along with publishing several books during his time in Canada, he also contributed articles regularly to the Ukrainian Quarterly.
+It was also during this time that his works would paint Jewish characters in a positive light, It has been purported by some scholars that his later works were a form of "expiation and atonement".
+In particular the novel, 'What fire does not heal (Choho ne hoit ohon)', had been called an "act of repentance".

-He died in Toronto on 9 July 1987. and is buried at the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
+He died in Toronto on 9 July 1987 and is buried at the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.